akamai/uls/docs/COMMAND_LINE_USAGE.md

 - python >= `3.9` (including pip >= `22.2`)
 - Akamai API credentials file - `.edgerc` (see [API Credentials](AKAMAI_API_CREDENTIALS.md) for creation instructions)
 - Understanding of available [ULS CLI PARAMETERS](ARGUMENTS_ENV_VARS.md)
-- Access to `github.com`, `pypi.org`, `pythonhosted.org` and `pypi.python.org` within your firewall
+- Access to `github.com`, `uls-beacon.akamaized.net`, `pypi.org`, `pythonhosted.org`, `pypi.python.org` as well as your Akamai API hostname (see edgerc) within your firewall

+The above apploes as well for Linux and Windows OS.

 ## Installation

 To install ULS, you can choose 2 different ways: automated or manual.

 ### Automated Installation
 The automated installation actually does everything, the described below in the manual installation but saves you from the copying the blocks.
+It will likely only work on "Linux" based operating systems.

 ```bash
 # Got to your preferred installation folder (it will install to a subdirectory ./uls